DataverseLabs/pyinterpolate/paper/paper.md

 Package performs five types of spatial interpolation: Ordinary Kriging and Simple Kriging (point data), Centroid-based Poisson Kriging, Area-to-Area Poisson Kriging and Area-to-Point Poisson Kriging (areal data).
 Techniques for point data analysis require manual or automatic semivariogram fitting to predict missing values.
 Areal analysis requires additional step of semivariogram deconvolution and/or areal centroids calculation, but package performs those steps automatically.
 User has options to control prediction flow.
 Package was initially developed for epidemiological study, where areal aggregates of infections were transformed to point support population-at-risk maps and multiple potential applications follow this algorithm.
 This is the reason behind automation of many tasks related to the data modeling.
 It is assumed that user without wide geostatistical background may use Pyinterpolate for modeling and analysis.

+## Other packages for spatial interpolation

+PyInterpolate is one package from large ecosystem of spatial modeling and spatial interpolation packages written in Python.
+The main difference between Pyinterpolate and other packages is focus on areal deconvolution methods and Poisson Kriging techniques useful for ecology, social science and public health studies.
+Potential users may choose other packages if their study is limited to point data interpolation.

+The most similar and most important package is **PyKrige** [@benjamin_murphy_2020_3991907].
+PyKrige is designed especially for point kriging.
+PyKrige supports 2D and 3D ordinary and universal Kriging.
+User is able to incorporate own semivariogram models and/or use external functions (as example from **scikit-learn** package [@scikit-learn]) to model drift in universal Kriging.
+Package is well designed, and it is actively maintained.
+PyKrige is written in Python.

+**GRASS GIS** [@GRASS_GIS_software] is well-established software for vector and raster data processing and analysis.
+GRASS contains multiple modules and GRASS functionalities can be accessed from multiple interfaces: GUI, command line, C API, Python APU, Jupyter Notebooks, web, QGIS and R. GRASS has two functions for spatial interpolation: r.surf.idw and v.surf.idw.
+Both use Inverse Distance Weighting technique, first interpolates raster files and second vectors (points).

+**PySAL** is next GIS / geospatial package which can be used to interpolate missing values – but this time at areal scale.
+Package’s **tobler** module can be used to interpolate areal values of specific variable at different scales and sizes of support [@eli_knaap_2020_4385980].
+Moreover, package has functions for multisource regression, where raster data is used as auxiliary information to enhance interpolation results.
+Conceptually tobler package is close to the pyinterpolate, where main algorithm transforms areal data into point support derived from auxiliary variable.

+**R programming language** offers **gstat** package for spatial interpolation and spatial modeling [@PEBESMA2004683].
+Package is designed for variogram modelling, simple, ordinary and universal point or block kriging (with drift), spatio-temporal kriging and sequential Gaussian (co)simulation.
+Gstat is a solid package for Kriging and spatial interpolation and has the largest number of methods to perform spatial modelling.
+The main difference between gstat and pyinterpolate is availability of area-to-point Poisson Kriging based on the algorithm proposed by Goovaerts [bibliografia] in the latter.

 # Spatial Interpolation

 Kriging, which is baseline of the Pyinterpolate package, is an estimation method that gives the best unbiased linear estimates of point values or block averages [@Armstrong:1998].
 Kriging minimizes variance of a dataset with missing values.
 Baseline technique is the Ordinary Kriging where value at unknown location $\hat{z}$ is estimated as a linear combination of $K$ neighbors with value $z$ and weights $\lambda$ assigned to those neighbors (1).